bmeviauac01/softwarelab1/docs/Lab-MSSQL/Exercise-1.md

 1. Finish this trigger by completing the code in the cycle.

-    - If a parent category name is provided, check whether any category with the same name as `@parentname` exist.
+    - If a parent category name is provided, check whether any category with the same name as `@parentname` exists.

-    - If not, raise and error and abort the trigger.
+    - If not, raise an error and abort the trigger.

     - If everything is fine, insert the data into the `Category` table (and not the view... since the view does not store any data, hence this trigger).